BHGC/website/content/join/index.md

 * **Wed Sept 28 @ 8:00 pm** in 101 Moffitt Library, UC Berkeley: **SIGNUP MEETING.**
   Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up.  **You have to sign up in person and at this event.**  Due to popularity it is likely there is a lottery, but you'll know when you walk home.   **DON'T MISS IT!**

- * GROUND SCHOOL: For students who have a spot or are on the waitlist 80 Barrows Hall
+* GROUND SCHOOL: For students who have a spot or are on the waitlist: 80 Barrows Hall, 7-8pm
- 7-8 PM

 <small>
 _Last updated: October 5, 2016 @ 10:40am (added location and time for ground school)._